amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ## Conclusion

-That's all you need to know to contribute to a project on GitHub.
+That's all you need to know to contribute to an open-source project on GitHub.